yummybian/CarND-Advanced-Lane-Lines/advanced_lane_lines.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+After applying calibration, thresholding, and a perspective transform to a road image, I got a binary image.

+1. I first token a histogram along all the columns in the lower half of the image like this:
+> histogram = np.sum(img[img.shape[0]//2:,:], axis=0)

+2. According to the above histogram, you can figure out the left and right peaks, which represent the left and right lane line represently.

+3. So I used the above peak values as the start point of the left and right lines.
+Then I used the fixed window move the bottom to the top of image.
+During the procedure, I needed to adjust the center of sliding window.

+4. Finally I got the line pixel positions, and fitted a second order polynomial.

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines through in my code in `fill_lane()`
+I refered a awesome [tutorial](https://www.intmath.com/applications-differentiation/8-radius-curvature.php) to calculate the radius of curvature of the lane.

+I used the below formula to calculate the center position
+> center = abs(middle-of-x-axis - ((position-of-left-line-bottom + position-of-right-line-bottom)/2))

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I also did this in lines through in my code in `fill_lane()`.
  Here is an example of my result on a test image:

 ![alt text][image6]